Data that Tonic.ai collects

 Tonic.ai collects data about end-user interactions with our application to understand how the application is used.
 We use this data for product research, roadmap development, debugging, and account management.

-Tonic.ai collects the following data for analytics:
+Tonic.ai collects the following information about end-user interactions:

 • End-user identity